Skip to main content

 • The UI surface has unique layout or business goals (homepage vs. detail page).

-• You need a different blend of filters, boosts, or fallback logic.
+• You need a different blend of retrieval settings, filters, or pipeline behaviour.

 • You want to measure performance separately from other experiences.